Oink70/VerusServicesSetup/Insight.md

 ## Operating System

-This guide tailored to and tested on `Debian 10 "Buster"` but should probably also work on Debian-ish derivatives like `Devuan` or `Ubuntu` and others.
+This guide tailored to and tested on `Debian 12 "bookworm"` but should probably also work on Debian-ish derivatives like `Devuan` or `Ubuntu` and others.
 Before starting, please install the latest updates and prerequisites.

 ```bash
 apt update